makrai/notes/choe13-naive-bayes-wsi.md

 # 3 Model

+* naive Bayes model for WSI and
+* inference schemes for the model
 * Following Yarowsky (1995), we assume that a word in a document has one sense

 # 3.1 Naive Bayes